 Advice from an Award-Winning Author

 Wannabe goals.
-We all made them for the new year, right?
-Unbelievably, we’re now knocking on the door to autumn.
+We all made them for the New Year, right?
 Often our goals are unspoken but sincere, something we know we need to accomplish to advance our writing.
 They inspire us for a moment then, in the face of our busy lives, we allow them to fade.

 "Write my synopsis.
 Develop my marketing plan.
 Finish my outline.
 Finish/Revise my book.
 Query my top five publishers.
 Learn how to blog.
 Get reviews."
 (Fill in your goals here.)